liujiefengfeng/kimiwiki/test.cn.md

 For internal items(like in wikipedia, it's single page for one item), just put an `:` as a prefix, e.g. `[:about me]()` ([:about me]()).

-But with a `[]()` decorator is far ugly than what we expect, if you want just ref an internal item, you can simply put an `:` in front of a word, e.g. `:Lisp` (:Lisp).

-### sections

-Let's say if you want ref a inner section of an item.
-Like in an URI, just treat it as a fragment, tag an hash in between of the item and the section, e.g. `:Lisp#History`

 ### Other DSLs for complex relationships.

 Surely I'll invent lots of stuff with this format to represent my idea,